 Flexor hallucis longus is innervated by the tibial nerve, composed of spinal roots L4, L5, S1, S2, and S3.

-Flexor digitorum longus receives arterial supply from the branches of the fibular artery.
+Flexor digitorum longus receives arterial supply from the branches of the posterior tibial and fibular arteries.
 Venous drainage is of this muscle is provided by the peroneal vein, a tributary of the popliteal vein.

 The primary action of the flexor hallucis longus is flexion of all the joints of the great toe (hallux).
 When the foot is off the ground, this muscle, together with flexor digitorum longus, flexes the toes at the distal phalanges.
 When the foot is on the ground, the flexor digitorum muscle acts synergistically with small muscles of the foot, to keep the pads of the toes in firm contact with the ground.
 In addition, it can also contribute to plantar flexion and inversion of the foot, but this action is weak compared to the triceps surae.